pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### What is the relationship between TiDB and TiDB Cloud?

-TiDB is an open-source database and is the best option for organizations who want to run TiDB Self-Hosted in their own data centers, in a self-managed cloud environment, or in a hybrid of the two.
+TiDB is an open-source database and is the best option for organizations who want to run TiDB Self-Managed in their own data centers, in a self-managed cloud environment, or in a hybrid of the two.

 TiDB Cloud is a fully managed cloud Database as a Service of TiDB.
 It has an easy-to-use web-based management console to let you manage TiDB clusters for mission-critical production environments.